 Advantages of SSO applications

-- Reduces phishing success, because users are not trained to enter password everywhere without thinking.
+- Reduces phishing success, because users are not trained to enter passwords everywhere without thinking.

-- Reducing password fatigue from different user name and password combinations
+- Reducing password fatigue from the different user names and password combinations

 - Reducing time spent re-entering passwords for the same identity